AkiRusProd/face-generator/README.md

 >
 `create_gifs.py` - create latent space interpolation and convert it to gifs

+This model was trained on a  [UTKFace](https://susanqq.github.io/UTKFace/) dataset.
+>
 To create gifs you need to run the create_gifs.py script.
 Model is already trained.